mech/Notes/Design (Product)/UI.md

 * Without contrast, we don't have hierarchy, and without hierarchy, the typography feels indistinguishable and our readers are left without a map.
 * When we first glance at something, we tend to seek patterns; we mentally group similar elements and try to uncover a pecking order.
 * "Keep your user informed about what is going on" - Jakob Nielsen
+* Clean and simple with a bright and inviting color palette
+* UI always reflect the user's current task.
+Unnecessary options are rarely presented to the user.

 When it comes to the design of complex behaviors and interactions, we've found that focusing too early on pixel pushing, widget design, and specific interactions can get in the way of effectively designing a comprehensive framework in which all the product's behaviors can fit.
 Instead, we need to consider the big picture first and rendering our solutions in low-fidelity manner.